Local 634 UNITE HERE!

 General Documents Required

 If you are adding a dependent to your coverage, you must provide documentation.
-Refer to the chart below.
 In most instances, you will have to provide at least two documents per dependent.
+Please refer to General Documentation page for a list of documents that may need to accompany your completed application.
 Residential address must match address of record of employee.
 Address changes are handled by the Payroll Department at (215) 400-4490 or email@example.com.

 This information on Medicare enrollment is intended to be a guide only.
 You are strongly encouraged to contact Medicare at 1-800-MEDICARE to get definitive information on when you should enroll.